Yfatou/project3/README.md

 ## How to request help?
 After the user logged in with google, he/she is redirected to the options page.
-Once the choice of making a request is done, a form will allow the user to enter all the informations concerning the request.
+The user can then chose the optin "Post a service request", a form will allow the user to enter all the informations concerning the request.
 Name, email, zipcode and date of the requested services should be entered.
 After submitting the request, a message will tell the user that the request have been submitted.

-The request can be viewed on the "Search opportunities"

 ![](SeniorNextDoor_demo1.gif)